bbauska/Coursera-Bootstrap/README.md

 ```

 -   This will fetch the Bootstrap files and store is in your
     node_modules folder in a bootstrap folder.
-The bootstrap-&gt;dist
+The bootstrap-\>dist
     folder contains the precompiled Bootstrap CSS and JS files for use
     within your project.